UPL8: Shepherding livestock on moorland (remove stock for at least 4 months) (updated for SFI26)

 Sensitive features are areas on the moorland that can easily be damaged by grazing or poaching caused by livestock.
 They include:

-You must not carry out supplementary feeding of livestock on land entered into this action, apart from mineral licks.
-If you provide mineral licks, you must locate them on areas away from sensitive features.
+You must not carry out supplementary feeding of livestock on land entered into this action, except with mineral licks.
+You must locate them away from sensitive areas.

 The stocking and shepherding calendar must show how you plan to meet this action’s requirements, including: